XimeonLeo/Simple_shell_pld/README.md

 XL!!!
 # Error
-* memory leaks to be fixed from the main file!!!
-## To be fixed!!!

-## Fixed error!!!
+* memory leak again!!! find and fix. youll find it where we tried to concatenate the command tokens with the path variable